derekma666/Data_Sci_Portfolio/README.md

 In this project, disaster data were analyzed to build a model for an API which classifies disaster messages.

-The datasets adopted real messages that were sent during disaster events.
+The datasets adopted real messages which were sent during disaster events.
 A machine learning pipline with multi-output classifier were built to categorize these event to reach out for a relevant relief agency.

 The project includes a web app where an emergency worker can input a new message and get classification results in several categories.
 The web app will also display visualizations of the data.
 The project notebook could be found below